 We’ve looked at the sellers of purple.
 Lydia was one.
 The manufacturing process of purple dye was lengthy and expensive, making purple dye a luxury only a few could afford.
 However, everyone needed pots.
 Rich or poor, woman or man, mansion or hut, every person in the ancient biblical world needed ceramics.
 Therefore, pottery was ancient Palestine’s biggest industry.

-I am fascinated with marine archeology.
-I remember as a kid watching documentaries about finding and old ship.
-The excavators always got excited when they found an amphora.
 Amphorae were ancient Roman or Greek cargo pots that goods were shipped in.
-They could date the wreck by the design of the amphora.
+Excavators and archaeologists could date a shipwreck by the design of the amphora.
 Every single ship carrying anything had ceramics on board as the cargo containers.

 Amphorae are of great use to maritime archaeologists, as they often indicate the age of a shipwreck and the geographic origin of the cargo.
 They are occasionally so well preserved that the original content is still present, providing information on foodstuffs and mercantile systems.
 (Wikipedia)